isarafx/Signal-Final-Project/README.md

 # Signal Final Project

-This is group final project in 010123106 Signal and System class KMUTNB.
+This is group final project in 010123106 Signal and System class KMUTNB.<br>
 An GUI program to control DS1054Z using Tkinter and DS1054Z class

 ## Installation

-only for Python >= 3.x
+only for Python >= 3.x<br>
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependency before running program.

 ```bash